Literature cutoff: 11 July 2026.

 Simultaneously, the EPTA published its second data release (Antoniadis et al., 2023), the PPTA published its results (Reardon et al., 2023), and InPTA contributed its analysis.
 A fifth collaboration, the Chinese Pulsar Timing Array (CPTA), also published consistent results (Xu et al., 2023).
 Each group used independent datasets, different telescopes, different software pipelines, different statistical methodologies.
 All found the same thing.

-The combined interpretation is clear: something is producing a stochastic background of nanohertz gravitational waves permeating the galaxy, with spatial correlations consistent with the tensor quadrupole signature predicted by general relativity.
-The Milky Way is a gravitational wave detector, and it has measured something.
+The combined interpretation is that the timing data contain a common low-frequency signal with spatial correlations consistent with a tensor gravitational-wave background.
+The Milky Way is a gravitational-wave detector, and it has measured something.

 What is making the noise?